reduxjs/reselect/README.md

 }
 ```

+In order to make the first example work you would need to use `createSelectorCreator` to change the memoization function.
+See [here](#use-memoize-function-from-lodash-for-an-unbounded-cache) and [here](#customize-valueequals-for-defaultmemoizefunc) for examples.

 ### Q: Why is my selector recomputing when the input state stays the same?

 A: Check that your memoization funtion is compatible with your state update function (ie the reducer if you are using Redux).
 For example, a selector created with `createSelector` that recomputes unexpectedly may be receiving a new object whether the values it contains have updated or not.
 As `createSelector` uses `===` to check if an input has changed, the selector will always recompute.